ibm-cloud-architecture/refarch-cloudnative-csmo/doc/Monitoring/NewRelic/NewRelic.md

     `export NEW_RELIC_LICENSE_KEY=your-license-key`

-    where “your-license-key” is your Newrelic license key.
+    where “your-license-key” is your New Relic license key.
 The subsequent setup scripts will capture the value and configure and start the New Relic Java Agent with the MySQL plugin as the SQL node containers are started.

     This is true for the Softlayer containers: